Russia ‘getting what it deserves,’ Ukraine says, after launching counterattack in border region

 The Ukrainian military first launched an incursion into Kursk in August and has held much of the territory it took, despite efforts by Russian and recently deployed North Korean troops to drive Ukrainian units back across the border.

-The Russian Defense Ministry said Sunday that the Ukrainians had launched counterattacks to stop a Russian offensive, according to the official TASS news agency.
-It said that both had been repelled, adding that a Ukrainian assault including two tanks and seven armored vehicles had been defeated near the village of Berdin, some 15 kilometers (9 miles) from the border.
+The Russian Defense Ministry said Sunday that the Ukrainians had launched counterattacks to stop a Russian offensive, as reported by the official TASS news agency.
+It said that both had been repelled, adding that a Ukrainian assault including two tanks and 12 armored vehicles had been defeated near the village of Berdin, some 15 kilometers (9 miles) from the border.
+The ministry said air power had been used against Ukrainian forces in several areas.

+Subsequently, a blog associated with Russia’s Northern Group of forces said that its units were moving forward, adding that there were “active hostilities in Sudzha district, the enemy is acting in mobile groups on armored vehicles, our aviation and artillery are working, small arms battles are going on.”

 CNN is unable to verify battlefield reports.